Aubrey Huff: 2010

 On January 13, 2010, Huff signed a one-year, $3 million contract with the San Francisco Giants.
 He spent most of the season playing first base for the Giants, although he played left field and right field when Buster Posey played first base from May 29 – June 30 and Travis Ishikawa made most of the starts at first base from July 3 – August 14.
-On April 14, Huff hit his first career inside-the-park home run (his first home run with the Giants), a game-winning hit against Charlie Morton in a 6–0 victory over the Pirates.
+On April 14, Huff hit his first career inside-the-park home run (his first home run with the Giants) against Charlie Morton in a 6–0 victory over the Pirates.
 On August 28, he got his 1,500th career hit against Alex Sanabia in a 10-inning, 10–9 victory over the Marlins.
 In 157 games, Huff batted .290 with 165 hits, 35 doubles, 26 home runs, and 86 RBI while scoring 100 runs (tied for seventh in the league with Brandon Phillips, Martín Prado, and Dan Uggla) for the first time in his career.
 Huff finished seventh in the voting for the NL MVP award.

 Huff, in the 11th year of his career, reached the playoffs for the first time as the Giants won the NL West.
-In Game 4 of the NL Division Series (NLDS) against the Atlanta Braves, he had a ninth-inning, two-out, game-tying RBI single against Mike Dunn in a 3–2 Giants' victory.
+In Game 3 of the NL Division Series (NLDS) against the Atlanta Braves, he had a ninth-inning, two-out, game-tying RBI single against Mike Dunn in a 3–2 Giants' victory.
 He batted .267 with four hits and one RBI in the series as the Giants defeated the Braves in four games.
 He batted .250 with six hits and three RBI in the series as the Giants defeated the Phillies in six games.
-In Game 4 of the World Series against the Texas Rangers on October 31, he hit a game-winning two-run home run against Tommy Hunter in a 4–0 Giants' victory.
+In Game 4 of the World Series against the Texas Rangers on October 31, he hit a two-run home run against Tommy Hunter in a 4–0 Giants' victory.
 He batted .294 with five hits, a home run, and four RBI in the series, winning his first World Series as the Giants defeated the Rangers in five games to win their first World Series in 56 years.